Gambert64/QuickNote_Editor/README.md

-# TextBert - Simple Text Editor
+# QuickNote - Simple Text Editor

-TextBert is a simple lightweight text editor built with Python using CustomTkinter.
+QuickNote is a simple lightweight text editor built with Python using CustomTkinter.
 It features a minimalistic interface with tab support, file operations, and essential text editing capabilities.

 ## Features